• Skip to primary navigation

 This ragu will work with many other types of pasta if you have some in the pantry you’d like to use up.
 If you use another type of pasta, reduce the ragu slightly less so that the sauce will cling to the pasta.

-a plate of ragu and gnocchi with a fork
+a serving of sausage leek ragu gnocchi in a plate.

 Fridge